luizadesilv/computational-methods-of-physics/README.md

 Each branch relates to a math or physical method:

-* Numerical differentiation
+- Numerical differentiation
-* Zeros of a function
+- Zeros of a function
-* Madhava-Leibniz series
+- Madhava-Leibniz series
-* Playng dice
+- Playng dice
-* Position and speed functions
+- Position and speed functions
+- Numerical integration and Error estimation